Salvatore Torquato: Hyperuniformity

 traditional notion of long-range order to include not only all perfect crystals and quasicrystals, but also exotic disordered states of matter, which have the character of crystals on large length scales but are isotropic like liquids.

 Disordered hyperuniform systems and their manifestations were largely unknown in the scientific community about two decades ago.
 Now there is a realization that these systems play a vital role in a number of problems across the physical, materials, mathematical, and biological sciences.
 Torquato and co-workers have contributed to these developments by showing that these exotic states of matter can be obtained via both equilibrium and nonequilibrium routes and come in both quantum mechanical and classical varieties.
-The study of hyperuniform states of matter is an emerging multidisciplinary field, influencing and linking developments across the physical sciences, mathematics and biology.
-In particular, the hybrid crystal-liquid attribute of disordered hyperuniform materials endows them with unique or nearly optimal, direction-independent physical properties and robustness against defects, which makes them an intense subject of research.
+The study of hyperuniform states of matter is a multidisciplinary field, influencing and linking developments across the physical sciences, mathematics and biology.
+In particular, the hybrid crystal-liquid attribute of disordered hyperuniform materials endows them with unique or nearly optimal, direction-independent physical properties and robustness against defects, which makes them a common subject of research.